Unity-Technologies/usd-unity-sdk/README.md

 * Windows / OSX
 * Unity version: 2018.3 (2018.3.4f1 and up) and 2019.1 (2019.1.0b2 and up)
-See ["2017 users" section](#2017-users) if you want to use the plugin in Unity 2017.4
+See ["2017 users" section](#unity-2017-users) if you want to use the plugin in Unity 2017.4
 * To build a standalone, Api Compatibility Level needs to be set to .NET 4.x
    In Edit > Project Settings > Player :
     ![USD .NET version](Images/USD_.NET_version.png)

 ## Samples

-Unity USD package also includes samples to help getting up to speed.
+The USD package also includes samples to help you get started.
 Please note, the way to get them varies depending on the Unity version you are using.
 See below.

 ### Unity 2019.1 and Later